frePPLe/frepple/doc/developer-guide/using-a-dev-container.rst

    ::

      cd <project_directory>
-     frepplectl.py runserver
+     ./frepplectl.py runserver

    At this point you should be able to open http://127.0.0.1:8000 from a browser in the host machine.

+   If you get an error like django is missing, this means that probably the Python venv did not start or that dependencies are missing.
+   To solve this issue please refer to "Build the software" step.
+   The "./frepplectl.py runserver" command should now work.

-   You are now ready to start developing.
+   You are ready to start developing.